The-Notebookinator/notebookinator/utils/components.typ

   }
 }

-/// Constructor for a glossary function
+/// Constructor for a glossary component
 /// - callback (function): A function that returns the content of the glossary
 /// -> function
 #let make-glossary(